PacktPublishing/React-Application-Architecture-for-Production/README.md

 ## What is this book about?

+Building large-scale React applications can be overwhelming with the amount of tooling choices and lack of cohesive resources.
+To address these challenges, this hands-on guide covers best practices and web application development examples to help you build enterprise-ready applications with React in no time.

 This book is for intermediate-level web developers who already have a solid understanding of JavaScript, React, and web development in general and want to build large-scale React applications effectively.
 Beginner-level TypeScript experience, along with JavaScript and React, will be beneficial.

 This book covers the following exciting features: